• Jobs of the World

 ONLINE

-The course is designed for postgraduate students, faculty members, and early career researchers based in Sub-Saharan Africa who would like to develop their academic research skills.
+The course was designed for postgraduate students, faculty members, and early-career researchers based in Sub-Saharan Africa who sought to strengthen their academic research skills.
+Its aim was to help participants develop essential competencies for applying to research grants, writing academic papers, presenting at workshops and conferences, and publishing at the international level.

 sidebar